rahulgopinath/rahulgopinath.github.io/projects.md

 feature parity between Pit and other academic mutation analysis frameworks.

-[Apache HTTPD](https://httpd.apache.org): I contributed patches to the Apache Httpd project, which includes contributions for mod_proxy, and HTTPD core.
+[Apache HTTPD](https://httpd.apache.org): I contributed patches to the Apache HTTPd project, which includes contributions for mod_proxy, and HTTPD core.
 I have also implemented a small Apache module [mod-scheme](https://github.com/vrthra/mod-scheme), a Scheme language plugin for Apache HTTPD.